WeAreIconick/hidden-gems/readme.txt

 = Does this plugin modify core WordPress files? =

-No. Ctrl+Find uses only WordPress hooks and filters to extend functionality.
+No. Hidden Gems uses only WordPress hooks and filters to extend functionality.
 It doesn't modify any core files.

 = Is it compatible with other plugin management plugins? =

 Yes.
-Ctrl+Find works alongside other plugins and doesn't interfere with their functionality.
+Hidden Gems works alongside other plugins and doesn't interfere with their functionality.

 = Does it work with WordPress multisite? =